orion-project/rezonator2/help/elements.rst

 The application utilizes conventional ABCD-matrix approach (by Kogelnik and Li) to compute the propagation of paraxial Gaussian beams through an element.
 In calculations, each element represented by its :doc:`ray matrix <elem_matrs>`.

 You don't have to assign matrices for elements manually.
-Instead, you can provide values for some typical element parameters - a focal length of a lens, thickness and refractive index for a crystal, and so on.
-The software will automatically compute element matrices based on these parameter values.
+Instead, you can provide values for some typical element parameters - a focal length of a lens, thickness and refractive index for a crystal, and others.
+The software automatically computes element matrices based on these parameter values.

 .. toctree::
    :maxdepth: 1